Laminectomy, laminotomy, foraminotomy, and laminoforaminotomy are related procedures in which a surgeon removes bone from the spine.

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo and Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Patrick C. Reid and Richard C.E.
 Anderson (Pediatric) are experts in laminectomy, laminotomy, foraminotomy, and laminoforaminotomy.